-The Accelerate library 15 can be used via the configuration option to provide potentially higher-performance versions of the BLAS and LAPACK routines.
-16 This includes a full LAPACK which can be used via --with-lapack: however, the version of LA-
+The Accelerate library 14 can be used via the configuration option to provide potentially higher-performance versions of the BLAS and LAPACK routines.15 This includes a full LAPACK which can be used via --with-lapack: however, the version of LA-PACK it contains has often been seriously old (and is not used unless --with-lapack is specified).
+Some CRAN builds of R can be switched16 to use Accelerate's BLAS.

-'''

 --with-blas="-framework Accelerate"

-'''